rpanchyk/novatel-wireless-reconnect/README.md

-#  Novatel Wireless MIFI 4620 modem - auto reconnecting script
+#  Novatel Wireless MIFI 4620 modem - auto reconnection script
 The script makes internet connection with your MIFI modem more reliable.
 In case of any connection problem it sends Reconnecting command to Disconnect/Connect the upstream link.